oakmac/sublime-text-parinfer/README.md

 ### Linux / OSX

-You can symlink the the parinfer repo to the Sublime Text Packages directory.
+You can symlink this repo to the Sublime Text Packages directory:

 ```
 cd ~